jonathanfox5/gogadget/README.md

 ## Enabling GPU powered transcription

+### Requirements

 To enable GPU powered transcription of subtitles, you will need:

 - A CUDA enabled NVIDIA gpu with a decent amount of VRAM (>=8 GB)
 - Windows or Linux
-- NVIDIA's CUDA toolkit installed: https://developer.nvidia.com/cuda-toolkit
-- It's also worth ensuring that you have up to date GPU drivers installed
+- Up to date GPU drivers installed

 These requirements are the same for most Whisper based transcription tools.
 Therefore, there will be plenty of guides to help you if you get stuck!

-If you are using Windows, you will need to make sure that you tick "CUDA" in the installer.
+If you are using **Windows**, you will need to make sure that you tick "CUDA" in the installer.

-If you are running Linux or are **manually** configuring it on Windows, you will need to follow the final step of the [Linux](#linux) installation instructions.
+If you are running **Linux** or are **manually** configuring it on Windows, you will need to follow the final step of the [Linux](#linux) installation instructions.

+On most systems, there should be no need to install the CUDA toolkit as it the required runtimes should be provided by your drivers.
+However, you may wish to try installing the toolkit manually if you run into any problems: [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)

+### Running with GPU enabled

-You will need to then specify `--gpu` when running any transcription tasks e.g.:
+You will need to specify `--gpu` when running any transcription tasks e.g.:

 ```sh
 gogadget transcribe -i "input file or folder" -l "code for your language" --gpu